ZMH-SDUST/CM-DPG/README.md

 | OVD/OVR label filtering for VG | `datasets/vg.py`, `VGDataset` / `load_graphs` |
 | OVD/OVR label filtering for PhysScene | `datasets/phys_scene.py`, `PhysSceneDataset._parse_record` |

+**Module definitions and their corresponding implementations are also annotated in the code and described in the paper to facilitate understanding and reproducibility.**

 ### (5) Training

 #### CS-SGG on PhysScene